 One of the exciting elements of being the Communications Editor is that I get to connect people with the exciting papers in PRIMUS that I think will impact their professional work for the better.
-In support of this goal, Taylor & Francis allows us (Jo Ellis-Monaghan, Matt Boelkins, and me) to select 5 papers each year as Editors’ Picks and makes them freely available for download to all without login, without requiring access to the journal.
+In support of this goal, Taylor & Francis allows us (Matt Boelkins, Kathy Weld, and me) to select papers each year as Editors’ Picks and makes them freely available for download to all without login, without requiring access to the journal.

 MOST READ: We select a paper that is already highly active in part because this activity is evidence that people are finding this paper useful and compelling.
 This suggests to me that the subset of people who already had access to this paper, and people who went out of their way to get this paper, believe that this paper needs to be ready by a wider cross-section of our community.

-SPECIAL ISSUES: Guest Editors do a lot of exciting work in recruiting high quality papers focused on topical themes for PRIMUS, and this year we received a lot of nominations from the editorial board for papers from special issues that they would like to amplify.
+SPECIAL ISSUES: Guest Editors do a lot of exciting work in recruiting high quality papers focused on topical themes for PRIMUS, and this year we were spoiled for choice in terms of excellent special issues when selecting papers from special issues that we would like to amplify.
 These individual papers are great, but making them freely available also helps draw readers into the special issue in general.

 EDITORS’ CHOICE: I see this category as our opportunity to assert a stronger editorial perspective into the higher education mathematics discussion.
 Is there an assumption that is taken as axiomatic that we need to reconsider?
 Are their voices that are not being heard?
 Where do we need to be pushed a little further out of our comfort zones?